mxagar/mlops_udacity/04_Monitoring/MLOpsND_Monitoring.md

 # Append new model score rows
 # Optional: Append them ONLY if the model improves the previous ones
 # In that case, we would deploy the better model
+# HOWEVER, it is much better to perform parametric significance tests
+# instead of looking at only one aggregated value!
 if recent_r2 > previous_scores.loc[previous_scores['metric'] == 'r2','score'].max():
     previous_scores = previous_scores.append(new_row_r2, ignore_index=True)
     previous_scores = previous_scores.append(new_row_sse, ignore_index=True)